It’s Time To Get Your Summer Cowgirl On

 Your summer take on the Canadian tuxedo.

-There are tons of ways to wear tiered, wide-leg trousers.
+There are tons of ways to wear tiered, wide-leg pants.
 Wear them with a simple vest or tee, and cowboy boots to match.

 Summer Cowgirl Essentials: Cowboy Boots

 Better late than never if you don’t already own a pair.
-Light-coloured boots are a summery and more casual alternative to black or metallic styles.
+Light-colored boots are a summery and more casual alternative to black or metallic styles.

 Summer Cowgirl Essentials: A Bolo Tie